 Berea.eduarrow_forward

-After a week of training, our office will support you as you carry out a process improvement project that will help you increase the efficiency, effectiveness, and/or accuracy of your work.
+This training is often followed by a Yellow Belt or Green Belt project, where participants apply what they’ve learned to a real-world process improvement initiative relevant to their role here at Berea.
+After a week of training, our office will support you as you carry out a process improvement project that will help you increase efficiency, effectiveness, and/or accuracy of your work.
 All our Green Belts are certified by the University of Tennessee (UT).
-Since 2013, Berea College has sent over 40 individuals to UT to learn Lean best practices from Bill Peterson’s Lean Applied to Business Processes (LABP) course.
-Making us one of the institutions with the largest number of Green Belt Certifications from the Haslam School of Business.
+Since 2013, over 120 Berea College employees have completed Bill Peterson’s Lean Applied to Business Processes (LABP) course, achieving a 90% completion rate.
+This makes Berea College one of the institutions with the highest number of Green Belt Certifications from the Haslam School of Business at UT.

 Successful Green Belt Projects